 If you've never tried snowshoeing, what are you waiting for?
 And if you have?
 Well, like we said, what are you waiting for?

 With apologies to Robert Frost, conditions for stopping by woods on a snowy morning are generally ideal in late March and early April, with temperatures warm enough that you may find yourself hiking in a T-shirt and without gloves.
-You'll have to use a little ingenuity, however, if you'd like to enjoy the company of Rocky romping (legally) off-leash at your side in the Lake Tahoe area.
+You'll have to use a little ingenuity, however, if you'd like to enjoy the company of Rocky romping (legally) off-leash at your side, at least in the Lake Tahoe area.
 And in a dry year like this one, with the snowpack melting off fast, you may have to climb higher than in previous years to find your just rewards.